Post-Traumatic Growth: Is It Possible To Change For The Better After Trauma?

 Getty/Vadym Pastukh

-Researchers have identified that improvements tend to occur in five general areas:
+Researchers have found that improvements tend to occur in five general areas:

-A greater appreciation of life can mean experiencing greater joy in small pleasures and everyday life, too.
+A greater appreciation of life can mean experiencing greater joy in life’s small, everyday pleasures.
 They may spend more time appreciating nature or doing activities that make them happy.
 Their appreciation of life can also show up in greater interest in the world around them.

 It can also increase their motivation to make the world a better place.